-Nature of Instructions - Daily work is self planned based on understanding of the facility goals and patient treatment/habilitation plans, and expectations for the quality assurance process.
-Special assignments may come from the director or the quality assurance committee.
+Nature of Instructions - Daily work is self-planned based on understanding of the facility goals and patient treatment plans, and expectations for the quality assurance process.
+Special assignments may come from the facility director, the clinical services director, or the quality assurance committee.

-Nature of Review - Administrative review is received from facility director; clinical review is received from clinical services director and quality assurance committee.
+Nature of Review - Administrative review is received from facility director, clinical review is received from the clinical services director and quality assurance committee.
 Surveying agencies would periodically review for compliance to standards and regulations.